 We set off to climb to the Tuc de la Ratera before skiing down through the lakes of Saboredo (we can stop off at the tiny refuge of the same name) and then over the Sendrosa Pass to the Colomers refuge for the last night of the tour (this day is missed in the short week itinerary).

 Colomers – Tuc de Salana – Pont de Ressec.
-From the Colomers refuge we have a short descent before a very pretty climb through the pine trees to the Tuc de Salana, from where we have an excellent view over everything we’ve done for the week.
-The descent to the Pont de Ressec (where the van is waiting) is also very nice through the forest and pine trees.
-We spend the last night of the tour in Viella.
+From the Colomers refuge we have a short descent before a very pretty climb through the pine trees to the Tuc de Salana, giving us an excellent view over everything we have done in the week.
+The descent to the Pont de Ressec (where the van is waiting) is also lovely through the forest and pine trees.
+We spend the last night of the tour in Vielha.

-Transfer to Toulouse/Lourdes airport or train station for your return transport home.
+Transfer to Montrejeau train station for your return transport home.